1/90

 - Ring structures that contain at least two different elements in the ring.

-- There are specific base-pairing rules, often referred to as complementary base-pairing.
+There are specific base-pairing rules, often referred to as complementary base-pairing, as shown in Figure 6.7.
 An adenine (A) is always base-paired with a thymine (T) via two hydrogen bonds.
 A guanine (G) always pairs with cytosine (C) via three hydrogen bonds.
-The three hydrogen bonds make the G-C base paid interaction stronger.
-These hydrogen bonds, and the hydrophobic interactions between bases, provide stability to the double helix structure to the double helix structure.
-Thus, the base sequence on one strand defines the base sequence on the other strand.
+The three hydrogen bonds make the G–C base pair interaction stronger.
+These hydrogen bonds, and the hydrophobic interactions between bases, provide stability t

 B-DNA